seanox/virtual-environment/README.md

 # Description

-Since about 2010, the project for a portable development environment exists as a portable platform for Windows.
-Based on a virtual hard disk, the environment can be started easily and provides developers with a completely preconfigured development environment with numerous tools, services and programs and standardizes the tool set in a developer team.
-Short setup times, uniform tools with uniform configuration, uniform paths in the file system, central maintenance and simple distribution and update are some of the advantages.
-The platform is easy to customize and can be quickly changed for different projects and easily transferred to other computers where started work is just continued.
+Since about 2010, the project exists for a modular platform for Windows to create portable development environments.
+Based on a virtual hard disk, the environment can be started easily and provides developers with a completely preconfigured development environment with numerous tools, services and programs and standardizes the toolset in a development team.
+Short setup times, uniform tools with uniform configuration, uniform paths in the file system, centralized maintenance and easy distribution and updating are some of the benefits.
+The platform is easily customizable, can be quickly switched to use for different projects, and the environment can be easily transferred to other machines where work started can be easily continued.

 This project provides the environment with the necessary tools.
 The programs, tools and services are not included but for many there are ready-made configurations and automated helpers so that they can be easily loaded from the Internet and integrated.

 Complete environments can be several gigabytes in size and not all  tools, programs and services are always needed and so everyone can decide for themselves and customize the environment.

 From my own experience from large companies with strict use of BitLocker, this is also supported :-)